abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 $ l \\/
 list every filesystem type under "/" (root) directory entirely, the preceding \\ (may be put as \\\\ too) is to differentiate it with second use above: list every directory under current directory

-$ l -z -in *.bin//
-query file only (excluding other type) having 'bin' suffix then list it with the size and file information under current directory entirely

 As absolute path, it always searchs in directories depths as explicitly specified, either with or without wildcard such as:

 /qt/build/core/meta